ndrsn/moneybird-epc-qr/README.md

 Users can scan this QR code using their mobile banking app to avoid manual re-entry of invoice details (and thus reduce errors) when transferring funds.

+## Note

+Due to the way Moneybird loads pages (fetching via XHR instead of a full page reload), the QR is not loaded when navigating to an invoice page.
+Refreshing the page manually (see that browser refresh button?
+Click it!) will cause the extension to correctly parse the invoice page details and render the QR code.
+An unfortunate piece of manual labor, but I've not found the time yet to detect Moneybird page transitions.

 ![Example of an inserted EPC QR code](https://github.com/ndrsn/moneybird-epc-qr/raw/master/screenshot.png?raw=true)